rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Move the material to the Collections Transition Room (CTR) in advance of the visit
 *	Return material to its holding location when the appraisal is concluded

 Invoices for an appraiser’s services should be directed to the Operational Manager.
-Appraisal reports prepared for collection material we are acquiring should be provided to the Accessioning Archivist, who will post them to Box for everyone’s access.
+Appraisal reports prepared for collection material we are acquiring should be provided to the Accessioning Archivist, who will post them to OneDrive for everyone’s access.

 **NOTE:** This is the only instance when unaccessioned and uncataloged material should be stored in the CTR and/or made available in the Reading Room.
 Collection Services is not responsible for assisting the appraiser with any billing or travel issues; those inquiries should be directed to the Operational Manager.